agoering/spice-pinball/docs/loopedsoundtracks.md

 Connect your last button to pin 7.

 Open the **looped-soundtracks** sketch.
-Note that it has another button, and we added the following to make it work:
+Note that it has another button, and we added all of the following to support the new button:

 - ```int button3 = 7```
 - ```Pb_switch sw3(100)```
 - ```flag3```
 - ```pinMode``` declaration in ```setup()```
 - read instruction for ```flag3``` inside the ```readinputs()``` function

-You cannot upload it yet, because in the beginning of the code, we have inserted the line:
+You cannot upload the sketch yet, because in the beginning of the code, we have inserted the line:

 ```#include "mysongs.h"
 ```